lukebatchelor/url-snake/readme.md

 # URL Snake

-A little experiement with seeing how complex of an app I can store entirely within a url.
+A little experiment with seeing how complex of an app I can store entirely within a url.

 The basic idea revolves around the fact that a data urls can define their encoding as text/html.